-All manuscripts submitted to JER are strictly assumed that they are not submitted, partly or wholly anywhere else, nor are they currently being considered for publication or in process of publication elsewhere.
+All manuscripts submitted to the JER are strictly assumed that they are not submitted, partly or wholly anywhere else, nor are currently being considered for publication or in process of publication elsewhere.
 It is also strictly assumed that the manuscripts are not already published fully or partly anywhere, in print or electronic media.
 Likewise, when authors submit their manuscripts, they declare that their manuscripts are their own writing and that there are no plagiarized texts in any form either from published or unpublished sources.
 The authors should fully honour others’ copyright.

 When preparing your manuscript, please consider the following:

 - The paper should be sent online as a standard attached file in MS Word.
 Attached email file should be named with your family name and initials and the date (do not use period or blank space).
 The date is when you email the manuscript and should be in ddmmyy format (example: ParajuliMN240112).

-• Final decisions on acceptance of the manuscript will be communicated to the authors by email.
+- Final decisions on the acceptance of the manuscript will be communicated to authors by email.

 Page Layout and Design